 Assault leave provides extended job income and benefits protection to an employee who is injured as the result of a physical assault suffered during the performance of his or her job.
-An incident involving as assault is a work-related injury, and should be immediately reported to their supervisor and Human Resources Department.
+An incident involving as assault is a work-related injury and should be immediately reported to the Supervisor and Human Resource Department.